google/tracing-framework/docs/options.md

 ## Extensions

-### wtf.extensions
+### wtf.addon

-An array of extension manifest URLs.
-These extensions will be either injected or loaded at runtime and can provide tracing or visualization functionality.
+An array of addon manifest URLs.
+These addons will be either injected or loaded at runtime and can provide tracing or visualization functionality.

 ## Tracing